dsikkema/playdo-frontend/product-vision.md

 - Current lesson objectives
 - Previous code examples relevant to current topic

-This context allows Playdo to:
+This context allows PlayDo to:
 - Identify patterns in the student's coding style
 - Recognize errors in context
 - Adapt examples to match demonstrated interests
 - Build upon concepts the student has mastered
 - Reference back to previous work when relevant

-Playdo will maintain and update:
+PlayDo will maintain and update:
 - A progress file tracking mastered topics in the DAG
 - A preferences file recording identified interests and learning patterns
 - A session history allowing review of past lessons and code